imixs/imixs-ml/imixs-ml-spacy/README.md

 # Development

-You can use the Eclipse IDE with the Pydev plugin for development.
+You can use the Eclipse IDE with the [Pydev plugin](https://www.pydev.org/) for development.
-To prepare you environment make sure that pyhton 3.7 and pip3 is installed correcty.
+To prepare you environment make sure that pyhton 3.7 and pip3 is installed correctly.

 To install pip3 on debian run: